mpfdavis/react-es6-boilerplate/README.md

 This boilerplate avoids making too many architectural decisions and instead focuses on providing tooling and build automation for development and production.

-- An ES6 version of the classic redux todo example is provided together with a few snapshot tests.
-All of this can be completely removed if desired.

-## Versions

-This has been tested and works with Node 4.3.0 and NPM 2.10.1 however, you will see a huge (buildtime) performance improvement using Node 6+ and NPM 3+ due to Babel module discovery improvements.

 ## Features

- - Babel v6 (support for all ES6 syntax client and server)
+ - Babel v6x (support for all ES6 syntax client and server)
- - React v15
+ - React v15x
- - Redux v3
+ - Redux v3x
- - Jest v16 (inc. snapshot support)
+ - Jest v16x (inc. enzyme and react test renderer)
- - Express v4 (inc. hbs)
+ - Express v4x (inc. hbs)
  - Webpack
  - PostCSS (with SASS support)

+## Versions

+This has been tested and works with Node 4.3.0 and NPM 2.10.1 however, you will see a huge (buildtime) performance improvement using Node 6+ and NPM 3+ due to Babel module discovery improvements.

 ## Get started